Dashello API

 }'

-Response — success
+Response — matched a metric

 {